FIWARE/tutorials.Step-by-Step/docs/custom-iot-agent.md

 The `iot-agent` container relies on the precence of the Orion Context Broker and uses a MongoDB database to hold device information such as device URLs and Keys.
 The container is listening on two ports:

--   Port `7896` is exposed to receive JSON measurements over HTTP from the Dummy IoT devices
+-   Port `7896` is exposed to receive XML measurements over HTTP from the Dummy IoT devices
 -   Port `4041` is exposed purely for tutorial access - so that cUrl or Postman can make provisioning commands without being part of the same network.